UTDallasEPICS/Soccer-Robots/README.md

 ![image](https://github.com/user-attachments/assets/8f57eb09-9af4-40c4-bd81-6aa076cef75f)

 So basically our x value will change over time (which we do with a hardware timer), and our y value will be the new speed we are using.
 This allows us to smoothly change between different speeds depending on what's being pressed.

+One important note is that the correct pulse widths don't seem to really be accurate to what's given on the ESC documentation (which is https://repeat-robotics.com/buy/desc/).
+It might be just with the one ESC we had working though.
+I would check the new ESC's to see the valid pulse width ranges and valid duty cycles needed.
+While you'd expect the valid duty cycle %'s to be 36-50 and 86-100, those do get the valid pulse widths, but they don't seem to really work.

+Also note you have to initially set the duty cycle to in between reverse and forward, and you have to slowly increase it in either direction.
+So let's say the valid ranges are in fact 36-50 for reverse and 86-100.
+You can't just do duty = 90 and expect it to work.
+You'd say have to do duty = 60, and incement it until it reaches 90 to drive the motors.
+Likewise in reverse.

+To understand a bit better on how motors work, research pulse width modulation, duty cycles, positive pulse width and know about frequency/period.